moonr-app/go-coinbasepro/README.md

 ## Summary

-Go client for [CoinBase Pro](https://pro.coinbase.com) formerly known as gdax
+Go client for [Coinbase Pro](https://pro.coinbase.com) formerly known as gdax

 ## Installation
 If using Go modules (Go version >= 11.1) simply import as needed.